Commonly Asked Questions

 When and where are Late Night Hours held?

-Late Night Hours days and times can be found in the right column on our home page.
+You can find our Late Night Hours days and times in the right column on our home page.
 Come to Lake Shore Campus (Information Commons 221) for your appointment.
 Note: Double-check your appointment day and time on the schedule to avoid confusion about appointment dates.
 Your hour-long appointment could start on Sunday at 11pm and end on Monday at 12am (that whole confusing midnight thing!)